The Soldier's Details

 Enlisted in Australian Army in 1940 using a false birth date again (5 May 1901) so he would qualify.
 Went to WW II in Singapore.
 Spent 3 and a half years in Changi POW camp in Singapore as a prisoner of the Japanese.
 Returned to Australia from Singapore in 1945 after the war.
 War fact card shows trip back to Australia taken by ship and train.
 Singapore – Darwin – Sydney HMT Arawa.
 Sydney – Melbourne Troop train.
 Melbourne – Fremantle HMT Strathmore.

-Charles and Minnie separated after Charles returned home from WWII and Charles moved to Karridale in Western Australia and started a new farm.
+Charles and Minnie separated after Charles returned home from WWII, and divorced in 1946.
+Charles moved to Karridale in Western Australia and started a new farm.
 This was a dairy farm until about 1970 when he changed to farming sheep and beef.

 Moved from the farm in the late 1970’s to Busselton.
 Did not take to town life and after 3 years moved back to a smaller farm at Deep Dene Western Australia.
 He had gotten used to the house layout in Busselton and had the new house built on farm with the same floor plan as the house in Busselton.